 Bees are one of the most important species in our ecosystem.
 While they produce yummy honey and help our flowers grow, they do so much more than that.
 Did you know that in the U.S., more than one-third of all crop production needs pollination?
 Without bees, we wouldn’t have some of our favourite foods and drinks, like apples, carrots, raspberries, watermelon, coffee, peaches, almonds, and so much more.

 Bees make it possible for harvest yields to be bigger than ever.
-So if bees cease to exist, or continue declining like they are, then humans would have a very bland, unsustainable food selection.
-Not only that, but experts predict that if bee populations cease to exist, humanity would die out completely, even as soon as within four years.
+So if bees cease to exist, or continue declining, then humans would have a very bland, unsustainable food selection.
+In fact, experts predict that if bee populations cease to exist, humanity would die out completely, even as soon as within four years.

 So instead of being annoyed by bees in your garden, embrace them!
 Limiting your use of pesticides and creating a welcoming environment for pollinators can be a small but important step in protecting bee populations.

-Birds play a crucial role in several ecological systems, like aiding in decomposition, helping with plant pollination and seed distribution, controlling pests and insects, and so on.
+Birds play a crucial role in several ecological systems.
+For example, aiding in decomposition, helping with plant pollination and seed distribution, and controlling pests and insects.
 Birds are also important indicators of how healthy the ecosystem is in general.
 Scientists can look at declining populations and see if there is a negative consequence from certain pollutions, like chemicals and pesticides.

-Additionally, birds can be strong predictors of risks prior to disease outbreaks by taking dead birds to labs and testing for the presence of any diseases.
+Additionally, birds can be strong predictors of risks prior to disease outbreaks, as dead birds are taken to labs and tested for the presence of disease.
 Scientists can also consider birds as an indicator of biodiversity by looking at which types of species are present in certain areas.
-All of these factors play a key role in determining the overall health and diversity of the ecosystem.
+All of these factors play a key role in determining the overall health of the ecosystem.